Datasets Time-to-live (TTL) guardrails ttl-guardrail

 A TTL is already implemented on the Customer Journey Analytics (CJA) connection, which reduces effective max look-back period of impacted dataset data to 13 months.

-• Experience Platform data source: Yes - Experience event retrieval is subject to the 90 day TTL.
+• Experience Platform data source: Not applicable - Experience event retrieval is not supported via data sources.

 • Computed attributes: Yes - Initial backfill calculation will be limited to last 90 days of data; computed attribute will be updated based on incremental events for subsequent updates.
 As soon as the subsequent updates reach the look-back period (max 6 months), the TTL essentially no longer affects the computed attribute.
 Learn more.